Check other networks

 AT&T 5G phones

 AT&T's 5G phone rollout has been very slow.
-The Samsung Galaxy S10 5G was available in early 2019 for business users.
-Now the Galaxy Note 10+ is also coming to the network, too.
-Expect the new 2020 Samsung Galaxy phone to come to the network, too.
+The Samsung Galaxy S10 5G was available in early 2019 for business users, only recently becoming available for consumers.
+It has now been joined by the new Samsung Galaxy S20 series.

 At the Consumer Electronics Show (CES) in January, Chris Penrose, AT&T's senior vice president told Cnet that the company will have 15 5G phones during 2020, a slightly smaller figure than Verizon's target of 20 handsets.